Sunday, March 10, 2013

-I have a thing for tinned fishes -- tuna, sardines, anchovies, smoked herring -- love 'em all.
-However, tinned tuna from the fourth-generation Ortiz family in Spain is in a class by itself.
-Ortiz's fish are all line-caught (a sustainable fishing practice) -- not netted -- hand filleted at sea, and quickly tinned in good quality extra virgin olive oil.
-A bit of a splurge as far as canned tuna goes, but money decidedly well spent.
-Or, substitute with the best quality canned tuna you can find.
+Canned Bonito del Norte tuna from the fourth-generation Ortiz family is a favorite of mine.
+Ortiz’s fish are all line-caught (a sustainable fishing practice; not-netted, which means they don’t catch other fish and sea life in the process ), hand filleted at sea, and quickly tinned in good quality extra virgin olive oil.
+A bit of a splurge as far as canned fish goes, but money decidedly well spent.

 Definitely not your ordinary tuna salad.
 The capers contribute a really nice salty, briny component.
 Roasting the fennel brings out its inherent sweetness and licorice undertones.
-A bit of hot paprika, for a tinge of smokiness, lots of freshly chopped parsley (adds a nice herbaceous note), and a refreshing squeeze of citrus (lemon) to tie it all together -- all and all, a kicked up version of your everyday tuna salad.
+A bit of hot smoked paprika, for a tinge of smokiness, lots of freshly chopped parsley (adds a nice herbaceous note), and a refreshing squeeze of citrus (lemon) to tie it all together — all and all, a kicked up version of your everyday tuna salad.

 I do a similar rendition with canned sardines and linguine (in lieu of the white beans) with the same dressing.
 Quite delish...for my fellow sardine lovers out there.

-The "dressing" = extra-virgin olive oil, a good amount of garlic, parsley, capers, hot smoked paprika, and salt and pepper.
+The dressing = extra-virgin olive oil, a good amount of garlic, parsley, capers, hot smoked paprika, and salt and pepper.

 Tuna, White Beans, and Roasted Fennel